 Transmission Electron Microscopy (TEM)

-• Transmission Electron Microscopy TEM works by transmitting a beam of electrons through an ultra-thin specimen.
+• Transmission Electron Microscopy works by transmitting a beam of electrons through an ultra-thin specimen.
 As electrons interact with the specimen, the transmitted electrons form an image.

 • Due to the short wavelength of electrons, TEM can resolve details as small as 0.1 nm, making it suitable for studying cellular ultrastructure and material properties.

-Procedure for TEM
+Procedure for Transmission Electron Microscopy

 Specimen Preparation: